Giesch/clef/README.md

 ![music player screenshot](./screenshot.png)

-My goal is to make something that feels nicer to use than streaming services, to the point that I prefer to use it myself every day.

 Windows and (ubuntu-ish) linux are supported.
 It might work on other platforms and it might not.
 To build from source on linux, you'll need some native dependencies.
 Using apt: